 |photo by Benjamin Brooks|

+The movie-musical, by screenwriters White and Bob Tzudiker, featuring a score by Academy Award winner Alan Menken and Feldman, stars Christian Bale as street-smart newsboy Jack Kelly and centers around the true story of the newsboys strike of 1899.
+Although the film was not a hit at the box office, it rapidly gained a cult following and became a Disney classic after its release on VHS and broadcasts on the Disney Channel.
+Musical numbers including "King of New York," "Santa Fe" and the anthemic "Seize the Day" became favorites, but would only have a life on screen — until now.
 In 2010, Tony Award winner Harvey Fierstein was enlisted by Disney Theatricals to patch the holes in the story, Menken and Feldman would reunite to elaborate on the pop-rock score, and Tony nominee Jeff Calhoun stepped in to direct the newsboys in their adventures in and around Newsies Square.
 With major rearrangements to the storyline, fresh choreography by Christopher Gattelli and the addition of a love story, Newsies would "Carry the Banner" to New Jersey for a test that would prefigure the show's expected life as a licensable property for school, stock and amateur markets.
 (In recent days, there has been talk of a Broadway transfer of the show.)
 Performances began Sept.
 15 at the Paper Mill, in Millburn, NJ.

 Between the matinee and evening performances on Oct.
 2, the stars and creatives of both versions of the property signed posters, posed for pictures and reminisced about their favorite Newsies memory.